 The amount and variety of documents shared worldwide has increased exponentially.
 Organizations need ways to make sense of all this content faster with technology to automate its understanding and filter out the relevant and useful bits with their logical structures intact.

 In this blog, we discuss our new PDF article detection and extraction API.
-This will automatically detect and extract articles from PDFs, Office files, scanned images, and more, and store extracted information in a structured XML/HTML format.
+This automatically detects and extracts articles from PDFs, Office files, scanned images, and more, and stores extracted information in a structured XML/HTML format.

 A typical application for this system includes extracting relevant articles from digitally born PDFs of magazines, newspapers, brochures, and more.
 The same system will separate core page content from surrounding page artifacts, including advertisements, crop marks, page numbers, and header/footers.
 And along with built-in reflow and OCR, these capabilities enable developers to support many fast-growing or innovative use-cases:

 - Identify risk factors to companies by combing article extraction with NLP/OCR to accelerate investigation of an existing repository, such as a newspaper

 - Streamline classification as part of a discovery process by extracting and presenting featured snippets so users can prioritize and cull content quickly

 - Provide financial analysis of particular stock or equity performance via extraction and further processing of structured information from report filings